- MGH Institute Scholarships

 National Health Service Corps

-The National Health Service Corps (NHSC) awards scholarships and loan repayment to primary care providers in eligible disciplines, including Nurse Practitioners.
+The National Health Service Corps (NHSC) awards scholarships and loan repayment to primary care providers in eligible disciplines, including Nurse Practitioners and Physician Assistants.
 This is a government-sponsored program of the Health Resources and Services Administration.